Multi-Tasking and Meetings: How to Be More Effective

 More so than with in-person meetings, the challenges for virtual meetings are daunting.
-Interaction Associates recently surveyed 200 business leaders and the two most significant issues were: getting everyone engaged and participating; and multitasking during meetings which means not paying close attention.
+Interaction Associates recently surveyed 200 business leaders and the two most significant issues were: 1) getting everyone engaged and participating; and 2) multi-tasking during meetings, which means not paying close attention.

 Consider the statistics from 2004:

-The eating may not be so bad, but it’s alarming that 50 to 70% of meeting participants report seriously doing other things during the meeting.
+The eating may not be so bad, but it’s alarming that 50-70 percent of meeting participants report seriously doing other things during the meeting.
 Which begs the question: Just who is listening eagerly and participating, contributing and taking on shared responsibility for our success?

-Many people would say that multitasking makes them more effective, not less.
-And they contend that this is just “how it is today” - i.e., we can listen, meet and multitask at the same time.
-No problem.
+Many people would say that multi-tasking makes them more effective, not less.
+And they contend that this is just "how it is today" (i.e., we can listen, meet and multitask at the same time).

 But data from an August, 2009 Stanford University study strongly contradicts this notion.

-The study indicates that, really, most multitaskers perform badly in a variety of tasks.
-They don’t focus as well as non-multitaskers, and are more distractible.
-It seems, as a rule, people who constantly multi-task are even weaker at shifting from one task to another and at organizing information!
-The study went on to say “We kept looking for multitaskers’ advantages in this study.
+The study indicates that, really, most multi-taskers perform badly in a variety of tasks.
+They don’t focus as well as those who do not multi-task, and are more distractible.
+It seems, as a rule, people who constantly multitask are even weaker at shifting from one task to another, and at organizing information!
+The study went on to say "We kept looking for multi-taskers’ advantages in this study.
 But we kept finding only disadvantages.
-We thought multitaskers were very much in control of information.
-It turns out they were just getting it all confused.”
+We thought multi-taskers were very much in control of information.
+It turns out they were just getting it all confused."

 3. Cue Clearly: Use auditory cues for focusing people on the work at hand.
 Try calling on people by name, or saying, "Let’s move to the folks in the